Density theorems for $\text{GL}_n$ via Rankin-Selberg $L$-functions: Preliminaries

-Both $\mf_\pi = \prod_p \mf_\pi(p)$ and $\tau_\pi = \prod_p \tau_\pi(p)$ split as a product of local factors at the ramified primes $p < \infty$, where $\mf_\pi(p)$ is a power of $p$, and satisfy $\mf_{\tilde \pi} = \mf_{\pi}$, $\tau_{\tilde \pi} = \bar \tau_\pi$.
-Incorporating the contribution of the Archimedean factor, we define\footnote{For technical reasons, our definition of $\mfC_\pi$ differs slightly from the standard \emph{analytic conductor} \cite{li2010upper,soundararajan2019weak}, which takes a product of factors $(1 + |\mu_{\pi,j}(\infty)|)$ rather than $n$ copies of the maximal factor.
+Incorporating the contribution of the archimedean factor, we define\footnote{For technical reasons arising in the proof of \cref{lem:rs-convexity} with condition $(ii)$, our definition of $\mfC_\pi$ differs slightly from the standard \emph{analytic conductor} \cite{iwaniec2000perspectives,li2010upper,soundararajan2019weak}, which takes a product of factors $(1 + |\mu_{\pi,j}(\infty)|)$ rather than $n$ copies of the maximal factor.
 In particular, \cref{eq:total-conductor} gives a slightly larger value than the analytic conductor, so bounds like $F(\pi) \ll_\eps \mfC_\pi^\eps$ in \cite{li2010upper} remain true with our notation.
-In fact, for our results at the finite places, one can use the analytic (rather than total) conductors.} the \emph{total conductor} of $\pi$ by
+However, for our results concerning the GRC at finite places $v$, one can use the analytic (rather than total) conductors, through condition $(i)$ of \cref{lem:rs-convexity}.} the \emph{total conductor} of $\pi$ by

-Then for $\Re\, s \in (-O(1),\frac{1}{2}-\eps]$ and $\eps > 0$, it follows from \cref{eq:gamma-quotients,eq:epsilon-factor,eq:local-params-bound,eq:gauss-sum,eq:functional-eqn,eq:local-factors,eq:total-conductor} that
+Then for $\Re\, s \in (-C,\frac{1}{2}-\eps]$ and $\eps,C > 0$, it follows from \cref{eq:gamma-quotients,eq:epsilon-factor,eq:local-params-bound,eq:gauss-sum,eq:functional-eqn,eq:local-factors,eq:total-conductor} that

 One can \emph{twist} $\pi$ by any Hecke character of the idele class group $\Q^\times \backslash \A_\Q^\times$ (i.e., by an automorphic form on $\GL_1(\Q) \backslash \GL_1(\A_\Q)$), to obtain another automorphic representation $\pi \otimes \chi$ \cite[p.\,305]{bump1998automorphic}; this multiplies the underlying automorphic forms on $\GL_n(\Q) \backslash \GL_n(\A_\Q)$ by $\chi(\det(\cdot))$.
 If $\pi$ has central character $\omega_\pi$, then $\pi \otimes \chi$ has central character $\chi^n \omega_\pi$, so in particular $\pi \otimes \chi$ remains unitary if $\chi$ is unitary.
 As one would expect, the contragredient of $\pi \otimes \chi$ is $\tilde\pi \otimes \bar\chi$.